Kings Residential Palace

 The Royal Tomb

 The Royal Tomb at Kings Residential Palace is the burial place of Akhenaten, the founder of modern Egypt.
-It was discovered in the 1880s by local residents.
-Although the tomb had been heavily plundered and damaged, the majority of the objects were found intact and have since been displayed in museums.
+It was discover in the 1880s by local residents.
+Although the tomb had been heavily plunder and damaged.
+The majority of the objects were found intact and have since been display in museums.
 Highlights include fragments of two granite sarcophagi and an alabaster Canopic chest belonging to Akhenaten.
 These items are now displayed in the Egyptian Museum in Cairo.
 The tomb also contains over two hundred shabti-figures of Akhenaten.
 He died during his seventeenth year of rule and is buried here.

-The Royal Tomb at Kings Residential Palace was severely damaged in 1988 when one of its stone blocks failed.
+The Royal Tomb at Kings Residential Palace was severely damage in 1988 when one of its stone blocks failed.
 The DOA and Jordanian Audiorities received financial assistance from UNESCO to repair the tomb.
 The DOA and Jordanian Audiorities were able to repair the tomb by building a 50-metre scaffolding structure and a water channel break.
-Once completed, a protective concrete cover was installed over the entrance.
+Once completed, a protective concrete cover was install over the entrance.
+This restoration work has preserved the tomb for future generations to witness its grandeur and historical importance.

 The Coronation Pavilion